andwax/2016-03-wapo-uber/README.md

 * statsmodels.formula.api
 * statsmodels.graphics.api (for `abline_plot`)

-#Funding
+# Funding
 This project was funded by a grant from the Tow Center for Digital Journalism to study computational and data journalism in the context of algorithmic accountability reporting.

-#Feedback
+# Feedback
-Email Jennifer A Stark at starkja@umd.edu
+Email Jennifer A Stark at jastark1@gmail.com